 Signs Of A Termite Infestation

-Insurers typically view termites as avoidable and possibly resulting from the homeowner’s negligence.
+Insurers typically view termites as avoidable and possibly the result of the homeowner’s negligence.
 Many home insurance policies exclude termite damage and removal.
 Termite infestations can be avoided with routine home maintenance, which is the homeowner’s responsibility.
 There are measures you can take to help prevent infestations in the first place.
-Here are the signs of termite infestation:
+Here are the signs of termite infestation and why early termite control matters:

 Stuck Windows Or Doors

-Is there a door or window recently becoming stuck or difficult to open or close?
+Has there been a door or window that has recently become stuck or difficult to open or close?
 This is occasionally an early warning sign of a termite infestation.
 Termites prefer to attack exposed and easily accessible wood, such as window and door frames.
 As termites eat through the wood, the shelves of your windows and doors may warp, making it difficult to open and close them properly.
+If you notice these issues, pest control in Woodland Hills can help identify termite activity early.

 Hollow Or Blistering Wood